This Day In Writing History

-Dahl continued to publish great children's novels, including The Fantastic Mr. Fox (1970) and The Witches (1983).
+Dahl continued to write great children's novels, including The Fantastic Mr. Fox (1970) and The Witches (1983).
 In 1988, Dahl published one of his most beloved novels, Matilda.

-Five-year-old Matilda Wormwood is a super intelligent, sweet-natured little girl who was born to an ignorant, sleazy family.
+Five-year-old Matilda Wormwood is a sweet-natured, super intelligent little girl who was born into an ignorant, sleazy family.
 Her father is a crooked used car salesman who cheats his customers.
 Neither of Matilda's parents have much use for her, and they place no value on education.

 After selling a car to Agatha Trunchbull, the headmistress of Crunchem Hall Primary School, Matilda's father arranges for her to attend the school.
 Maltida finds that Miss Trunchbull is a sadistic tyrant.

 Trunchbull delights in meting out incredibly cruel punishments for the least offenses.
 However, Matilda's teacher, Miss Honey, is kindhearted.
 Impressed by Matilda's brilliance, Miss Honey befriends her.

 When Matilda is blamed for an offense committed by a classmate, the evil Miss Trunchbull incites her to such an emotional frenzy that she unleashes telekinetic powers - the ability to move objects with her mind.